LiaoU3/ImageToolBox/README.md

 handsomeguy@supercomputer:~$ pip install pandas
 ```
 ## Usage example
-your structure should looks like this below
+your structure could probably look like this below

 ```
 .